 This is one of those topics I have been postponing for too long, because I don't have a finalized picture of what things look like.
-So, since we're all learning together, I decided just to share what I've learned, and then we can pick up the conversation on social media (find me on Twitter or LinkedIn or TikTok) and you can fill in any gaps I've missed.
+So, since we're all learning together, I decided just to share what I've learned, and then we can pick up the conversation on social media (find me on Twitter or LinkedIn) and you can fill in any gaps I've missed.

 Today, I'd like to share what I know about how Google "Dynamic" Ads work in a Shopping Ads context, specifically in regard to Smart Shopping, and how that can perhaps inform us of how they work in a different, but decidedly similar, Performance Max context.

 Remember, Performance Max has a lot of differences from Smart Shopping, BUT according to Google (i.e., "what Kirk has been told by Googlers") it does utilize Smart Shopping tech so we shouldn't completely ignore best practices or insights from Smart Shopping Campaigns (SSC).
 I.e., yes, asset groups are unique to Performance Max, but I'm willing to bet the way Google's ads work are the exact same... and here is my understanding of how that works.

 When it comes to Shopping Ads in PMax, there are two basic "dynamic ad" formats.
 Now, this is different from ad styles, since those can change drastically based on the placement. but with formats, there are really only two options:

 1) Dynamic Product Ads

 With Dynamic Product Ads, Google shows specific products to an audience based on targeting signals it receives.

 With Static Ads, Google shows the uploaded assets (or assets from your landing page- this is one of those points that is an assumption I'm making based on memory of what I think I read in some doc somewhere... happy to be corrected) in an ad... so, think a more traditional GDN or YouTube video ad.